List of Top 10 characters: Officer Jenny "Panthalassa"

 Jenny is partnered with Jack Phantom and the two share an intimate relationship.
 Aside from being a mermaid, Jenny also has hydrokinesis.
-Her restricted mobility out of water serves as a hindrance to her police duties, and she eventually gets a flying device to compensate - specifically to enable her to get in and out of their police cruiser.
+Her restricted mobility out of water serves as a hindrance to her police duties, and she eventually gets a flying device to compensate, specifically to enable her to get in and out of their police cruiser.
 Her last name is never revealed.

 Officer Rexa Smax

 Rexa is Smax's twin sister and his lover.
 She was sexually abused by her father until Jeff killed him and they both were taken in by Uncle Mack and Aunt Minka.
-After the events of the Smax mini-series, she came to live with Jeff on the outskirts of Neopolis.
+After the events of the Smax miniseries, she came to live with Jeff on the outskirts of Neopolis.
 She possesses the same super-human abilities as Jeff but her "Strong Light" (energy blast) is far more powerful.
 Five years after the Ultima incident, Rexa is an officer for Precinct 10, and paired with Irma for a brief time, eventually being partnered with the Hoodoo Priest.
 She and Jeff now live in a house in the city.
 While it was implied in Smax that Rexa and Smax would keep their family relationship a secret, in the new series, it is apparently common knowledge.